Frequently Asked Questions

 An adult is required to attend lessons for students under 10 years old, and welcome to attend after that.
 Parents are an integral part of their child’s music education.
 Observing lessons will help you understand how to best help your child practice.

 I do not teach multiple children or children and adults together in a combined lesson format.
-The reason for this that I find adults and children of different ages (especially young ones) learn at dramatically different speeds and require different areas of focus that are best served in separate instructional periods.
+Adults and children of different ages (especially young ones) learn at dramatically different speeds and require different areas of focus according to their developmental phase that are best served in separate instructional periods.
 However, parents who observe their child’s lessons often find they are able to pick up enough information to begin playing themselves.

 I prioritize children over 8 years old for lessons.
 However, I am willing to consider a younger student, pending availability and an introductory lesson.
 This lesson will help us to determine if violin is appropriate for the child at this time, and for the parent to get a sense of how they will need to support their student during the lesson.
 It should be taken into consideration that children are not developmentally able to practice on their own until they are at least 10 years old.
 Until they reach this age, constant parental involvement (both at lessons, and in home practice) will be necessary for the child's success.